muratk3n/thirdwave/en/README.md

 One rotation can supply two households for a day.
 W-O-W

-'Back of envelope' calculation shows on a windy day the #HaliadeX 13 MW #offshorewind turbine produces 24hrs x 13,000kW = 312,000 kWh.
+"'Back of envelope' calculation shows on a windy day the #HaliadeX 13 MW #offshorewind turbine produces 24hrs x 13,000kW = 312,000 kWh.
 In one day the rotor turns c.11,000 times, yielding 27.8 kWh per rotation.
-Double the amount of energy that a typical UK household requires daily
+Double the amount of energy that a typical UK household requires daily"

 ---